EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/getting-started.md

 The 'Run JupyterLab' app form will open.

-This app's form has far less settings since it is designed to run, using Podman, a JupyterLab container created for the TRE Container Execution Service, instead of being designed to run arbitrary containers.
+This app's form has far less settings since it is designed to run, using Podman, a JupyterLab container created for use with the TRE Container Execution Service.

-For **Cluster**, select a 'desktop' back-end to which you know you have access.
-For DataLoch safe haven users, select the back-end for which you enabled copy of the `ondemand` directory to in [Where Open OnDemand stores your information - your ondemand directory](#where-open-ondemand-stores-your-information-your-ondemand-directory) above.
+For **Cluster**, select the 'desktop' VM on which you are running the browser in which you are using Open OnDemand.

 Leave the other settings as-is.